Schinzel/web-blocks/doc/tasks/blocks.md

 - Change all references from "page-elements" to "blocks"
 - Update framework description to mention "WebBlocks"

-### 8. Package Structure (Optional - Phase 2)
+### 8. Package Structure

-Consider renaming the package structure from:
+Rename the package structure from:
-- `io.schinzel.page_elements` → `io.schinzel.webblocks`
+- `io.schinzel.page_elements` → `io.schinzel.web_blocks`

-This would be a larger change and could be done in a second phase.
+This maintains your preferred underscore convention for readability.

+**Note**: While underscores in package names are unconventional in Java/Kotlin, they are technically valid and you're already using this pattern consistently throughout the project.

 ### 9. Class Name Suffix Updates